mosip/keycloak/keycloak-init/README.md

 * Log in to Keycloak.
 * Navigate to the MOSIP realm settings.
 * Goto Themes section and from the theme dropdown menu, choose the desired theme.

+Note: We are adding theme as a part of keycloak_init